shambhavisivan/cs-ui-components/cs-ui-demo/src/Accessibility.md

   * [Techniques for WCAG 2.2](https://www.w3.org/WAI/WCAG21/Techniques/)
   * [WAI-ARIA Authoring Practices 1.1](https://www.w3.org/TR/wai-aria-practices-1.1/)

-* WCAG 2.2 is scheduled to be published in 2021.
+* WCAG 2.2 is scheduled to be published later in 2021.
 There are 9 additional success criteria proposed and currently in working draft status.

-## Criteria<a name="Criteria"></a>
+## Criteria
 * List of all criteria:

 ### Perceivable